-This course provided students with foundational knowledge in Cellular Biology and focuses on the understanding of basic cellular mechanisms that occur in all cells.
-The format includes a series of lectures, small group active-learning sessions where students work in groups to solve problem-based questions, and instructor-led review sessions that will promote both mastery of content and development of critical thinking skills necessary for a developing scientist.

-\This course is cross-listed as GS-HE-4301.
+This course focuses on the understanding of basic cellular mechanisms that occur in all cells.
+The format includes a series of lectures, small group active-learning sessions where students work in groups to solve problem-based questions, and instructor-led lectures and review sessions that will promote both mastery of content and development of critical thinking skills necessary for a developing scientist.
+This course is cross-listed as GS-HE-4301.
 Prerequisite: Admission to the MS program in Biomedical Sciences